-The 'shoebox' configuration that we developed achieved optimum acoustic quality within a smaller volume, allowing us to carve out space between the auditorium and the surrounding historic buildings.
-Within this reclaimed space we created a soaring atrium and a sequence of intelligible and generous spaces.
-We also revealed the splendid Art Nouveau façades of the previously concealed buildings, creating new visual connections across the complex and providing a historic counterpoint to the auditorium's striking contemporary façade which now asserts its presence in the atrium and the main entrance foyer.
+The new shoebox configuration of the auditorium, developed with renowned American acoustician Larry Kirkegaard, achieves optimum acoustic quality.
+By carving out space between the auditorium and the surrounding historic buildings, we created a soaring atrium and a sequence of intelligible and generous spaces.
+We also revealed the Art Nouveau façades of the previously concealed buildings, creating new visual connections across and through the complex and providing a historic counterpoint to the auditorium's contemporary façade which now asserts its presence in the atrium and the main entrance foyer.

 Throughout the project we were inspired by the crafted nature of Antwerp's heritage and the delightful decorative details of the surrounding historic buildings.
 We reinterpreted and transposed this rich sense of materiality within our design proposals, exemplified in the auditorium's façade and its warm and intimate interior, and balanced to enhance the enjoyment of both world class classical and contemporary music and theatre.